jdodgen/basicNVR/README.md

 It manages 7 PoE IP cameras.
 The website (basicNVR.com) is registered.

-### Planned Changes:
+### Planned big changes:

 Implement pass-through streaming in motion (possibly using motionplus)
 Develop a tool (HTML) for creating "motion control masks"
-Switch internal communication from HTTP to MQTT (a lightweight messaging protocol)
+Add internal communication to MQTT in addition to current HTTP.
 Improve the user interface
 Design website content for basicNVR.com

 ### Additional Notes:

-The system has gone through several iterations, starting with USB webcams and coaxial CCTV cameras before transitioning to fully utilizing ONVIF/RTSP cameras.
+This system has gone through several iterations, starting with USB webcams and coaxial CCTV cameras before transitioning to fully utilizing ONVIF/RTSP cameras.
+Some legacy stuff can still be used but may go away.